-During the Khasi festival of Ka Shad Suk Mynsiem which is a festival of the Khasis, female dancers wear a cloth which is draped right from the waist up till the ankle.
+During the Khasi festival of Ka Shad Suk Mynsiem, female dancers wear a dress that is draped from the waist to the ankle.
 This is worn with a blouse having full sleeves having beautiful lacework around the neck.
-The dress comprises of two rectangular pieces of cloth which are embroidered with gold threads.
-Accessories include a necklace made up of red coral and beads covered in foil, golden earrings and a golden or silver crown consisting of silver threads in the back of it.
+The dress comprises two rectangular pieces of cloth that are embroidered with gold threads.
+Accessories include a necklace made up of red coral and beads covered in foil, golden earrings, and a golden or silver crown consisting of silver threads in the back of it.

-Men of the Garo tribe wear a loincloth as their traditional dress.
-The men of the Khasi Tribe wear a long cloth around their waist.
-During the festival of Ka Shad Suk Mynsie, male dancers wear a beautiful turban made up of silk along with a golden or silver plate semi-circular in shape which can be worn around the neck.
-During the dancing rituals of Ka Pom-Blang Nongkrem festivities, men carry a sword in one hand.
+Men of the Garo tribe wear a loincloth as part of their traditional dress.
+The men of the Khasi Tribe wear a long, unstitched cloth around their waist.
+During the festival of Ka Shad Suk Mynsie, male dancers wear a beautiful turban made of silk alongside a gold or silver semi-circular plate around the neck.
+During the dancing rituals of Ka Pom-Blang Nongkrem festivities, the men of the tribe carry a sword in one hand.